JWardee/wp-mail-catcher/readme.md

 * Bulk export emails to CSV for easy inclusion into Excel or any other program
 * Compose new emails with the WordPress controls you're already familiar with
 * Resend your emails in bulk
-* Debugging - having an issue?
-See exactly which file and code line was responsible for sending the email, along with any errors encountered
+* Debugging - see exactly which file and code line was responsible for sending the email, along with any errors encountered
 * Manage what user permissions can see the logs
 * Routinely have your logs cleared out at a specified time - or keep them forever
 * Completely free